 Radiological Science and Health Physics

-Radiological science and health physics refers to utilization of beneficial uses of radiation and the protection of humans and their environment from its harmful effects.
+Radiological science and health physics refers to utilization of beneficial uses of radiation and the protection from its harmful effects.